Ojasvita0756/TeamProject_PG22/README.md

    cd cosmetic-survey-form
    ```
 3. Open the `LoginSurveyForm.html` file in your preferred web browser.

-**Contributions:**
-- **Manager:** Oversees the project, coordinates team efforts, and ensures project milestones are met.
-- **Developer:** Implements the survey form using HTML, CSS, and JavaScript.
-Responsible for functionality and responsiveness.
-- **Tester:** Conducts thorough testing of the survey form to identify and report any bugs or issues.

 **Acknowledgments:**
 We would like to express our gratitude to Mr. Vibhu Sharma for their guidance and support throughout the development of this project.
 Additionally, we thank our peers for their valuable feedback and contributions.